Azure/azure-sdk-for-c/README.md

 ### Release Branches and Release Tagging

 When we make an official release, we will create a unique git tag containing the name and version to mark the commit.
-We'll use this tag for servicing via hotfix branches as well as debugging the code for a particular preview or stable release version.
+We'll use this tag for servicing via hotfix branches as well as debugging the code for a particular beta or stable release version.
 A release tag looks like this:

    `<package-name>_<package-version>`